Vitamina D3

 Iodine — hypothyroidism, goiter.
 Romania fortifies salt — rarely encountered.

-Targeted tests: CBC, ferritin, 25-OH-D, B12, folic acid, zinc, magnesium, TSH.
-Don't test randomly — follow specific symptoms.
+Targeted tests: complete blood count, ferritin, 25-OH-D, B12, folic acid, zinc, magnesium, TSH.
+Do not test at random — follow specific symptoms.

-Generic multivitamins are cheap and offer relative safety for multiple minor deficiencies.
-BUT: they do not compensate for significant deficiencies (e.g. iron-deficiency anemia needs therapeutic iron doses, not 10 mg from multi).
-Not a substitute for diet.
+Generic multivitamins are cheap and offer relative safety against multiple minor deficits.
+BUT: they do not compensate for significant deficits (e.g., iron-deficiency anemia needs therapeutic iron doses, not 10 mg from a multi).
+They are not a substitute for diet.

 Search the pharmacy